marbotte/sr_cce/extraction/viewExtraction.md

 **Objective**:

-- Examining whether such educational intervention $$Future workshop$$ could raise upper-secondary school students’ levels of awareness of mitigation and adaptation
+- Examining whether such educational intervention ((Future workshop)) could raise upper-secondary school students’ levels of awareness of mitigation and adaptation
 - Examining the effect of ‘KLAR! – Zukunftswerkstatt’ on upper-secondary